 Beginning in December 2018, the Company conducted a fundraising program to fund the drilling of future wells in California and Michigan and to settle some of its historical debt.
 The purchaser(s) of a production revenue payment interest received a production revenue payment on future wells to be drilled in California and Michigan in exchange for their purchase.
-As of May 31, 2022, the production revenue payment program balance was \$950,100 of which \$550,100 was owed to a related party - the Company's Chairman, President and Chief Executive Officer.

 The production payment interest entitles the purchasers to receive production payments equal to twice their original amount paid, payable from a percentage of the Company's future net production payments from wells drilled after the date of the purchase and until the Production Payment Target (as described below) is met.
 The Company shall pay fifty percent of its net production payments from the relevant wells to the purchasers until each purchaser has received two times the purchase price (the "Production Payment Target").
 Once the Company pays the purchasers amounts equal to the Production Payment Target, it shall thereafter pay a pro-rated eight percent (8%) of \$1.3 million on its net production payments from the relevant wells to each of the purchasers.
 However, if the total raised is less than the target \$1.3 million, then the payment will be a proportionate amount of the eight percent (8%).
 Additionally, if the Production Payment Target is not met within the first three years, the Company shall pay seventy-five percent of its production payments from the relevant wells to the purchasers until the Production Payment Target is met.

 The Company accounted for the amounts received from these sales in accordance with ASC 470-10-25 and 470-10-35 which require amounts recorded as debt to be amortized under the interest method as described in ASC 835-30, Interest Method.
-Consequently, the program balance of \$950,100 has been recognized as a production revenue payable.
+Consequently, the program balance of \$885,606 has been recognized as a production revenue payable.
 The Company determined an effective interest rate based on future expected cash flows to be paid to the holders of the production payment interests.
 This rate represents the discount rate that equates estimated cash flows with the initial proceeds received from the sales and is used to compute the amount of interest to be recognized each period.
 Estimating the future cash outflows under this agreement requires the Company to make certain estimates and assumptions about future revenues and payments and such estimates are subject to significant variability.
 Therefore, the estimates are likely to change which may result in future adjustments to the accretion of the interest expense and the amortized cost based carrying value of the related payables.

-Accordingly, the Company has estimated the cash flows associated with the production revenue payments and determined a discount of \$1,077,642 as of May 31, 2022, which is being accounted as interest expense over the estimated period over which payments will be made based on expected future revenue streams.
-For the three months ended May 31, 2022 and 2021, amortization of the debt discount on these payables amounted to \$30,525 and \$31,970, respectively, which has been included in interest expense in the statements of operations.
+Accordingly, the Company has estimated the cash flows associated with the production revenue payments of \$984,601 and determined a discount of \$98,995 as of August 31, 2022, which is being accounted as interest expense over the estimated period over which payments will be made based on expected future revenue streams.
+For the six months ended August 31, 2022 and 2021, amortization of the debt discount on these payables amounted to \$68,482 and \$54,304, respectively, which has been included in interest expense in the statements of operations.

-Production revenue payable balances at May 31, 2022 and February 28, 2022 are set forth in the table below:
+Production revenue payable balances at August 31, 2022 and February 28, 2022 are set forth in the table below:

-May 31 1, 2022 Feb ruary 28, 2022 Estimated payments of production revenue payable \$ 991,638 \$ 941,259 Less: unamortized discount (112,476) (124,134) 879,162 817,125 Less: current portion (210,215) (78,877) Net production revenue payable - long term \$ 621,461 \$ 738,248
+August 31, 2022 February 28, 2022

+Estimated payments of production revenue payable \$ 984,60 \$ 941,259

+Less: unamortized discount (98,99) (124,134)

+885,60 j 817,125

+Less: current portion (251,73-) (78,877)

+Net production revenue payable - long-term \$ 633,87 \$ 738,248